✔ No account fees or minimums ✔ Up to 4.20% APY

 9. Figure Out Cost Per Wear

-Looking for more ideas for how to save money on clothes?
-Maybe it’s time for a bit of easy math.
-Since you likely want to feel as if you’re getting your money’s worth when you buy an article of clothing, pay attention to how often things get worn.
+To ensure you get your money’s worth out of the clothing you buy, pay attention to how often things get worn.
 If a piece is costly and you’ve only worn it once, you’re not reaping its full value.

 You can figure out if your money was well spent by calculating the cost-per-wear ratio.
 Just divide the item’s cost by how many times you wear it.
 For example, if you buy a coat for $100 and wear it 100 times, your cost per wear is $1.
 On the flip side, if you’ve only worn it five times, each wear is equivalent to $20 which probably hasn’t given you the most bang for your buck.
 Before you buy the clothing, take time to do the math to assess how many times you realistically expect to wear it.